ryzam/devops/docs/00-introduction-presentation.md

 ## Speaker Bio & Contact

 **About the Trainer:**
-- Senior DevOps Engineer with 10+ years experience
+- Senior DevOps Engineer with 5+ years experience
+- Over 25 years of software development experience, beginning with Java 1.0 and Python during their early adoption phase.
 - Extensive background in ASP.NET Core and Node.js development
 - Deployed Kubernetes in production for enterprises
 - Successfully transitioned teams from traditional to cloud-native DevOps